top of page

 2. Begin Your Project: Work your pattern as usual.
 The I-cord will stay in place until you’re ready to remove it.

-If you’re looking for alternative cast-on methods, there are a few other great techniques to consider.
-The disappearing loop cast-on creates a seamless, adjustable foundation, perfect for projects where you need flexibility in the number of stitches.
 Another popular method is Emily Ocker’s cast-on, which forms a neat, center-pull starting point, ideal for projects worked in the round.
-Each of these techniques offers unique benefits, so depending on your project, you can experiment and choose the one that best suits your needs.
+Each of these techniques offers unique benefits.
+Depending on your project, you can experiment and choose the one that best suits your needs.

 bottom of page